-Especially in cases that concern financial matters, Just Resolutions is here to help clients make the best possible decisions about how to resolve a stressful situation successfully.
-Most often, within a few hours, clients can arrive at a settlement they are satisfied with—and one that makes financial sense for both parties.
+Just Resolutions is here to help clients make the best possible decisions about how to resolve a stressful situation successfully.
+Most often, clients can arrive at a settlement they are satisfied with—and one that makes financial sense for both of them.